Marijuana Coming to a Pharmacy Near You

 Where Is It Sold?

 For those of you who don’t understand, a “dispensary” is sort of like a pharmacy, but there are no drugs inside.
-These shops only carry and sell pot-related medications.
+These shops only carry and sell marijuana-related medications.
 The look and feel varies from shop to shop.
 Some look more shady than others… some look very high end.
 I’ve attached a picture for you to get an idea of one of the nicer, cleaner ones. dispensary

 Medical marijuana comes in various forms such as capsules, tablets, even candy, gummy bears, brownies, cookies, joints, juice drinks, ointments and salves as well as inhalable products for vaping.